nevolua/Browser-Utility-Suite/README.md

 ## Contributing and Code Privacy

-This project is for public use.
-However, its code is private, and the source is not shared publicly.

-This repository contains **script.js**, which contains the heavily obfuscated and self-protected version of the script. (it will not run without my loader)
+This project is open source and free to be used by anyone